AeroWidescreen/NFSCHDReflections/README.md

 - PseudoXbox360Reflections : Fakes the look of Xbox 360 vehicle reflections by making the road textures invisible.

 ## Credits
-[Aero_](https://github.com/AeroWidescreen) : Creator of NFSC HD Reflections
+[Aero_](https://github.com/AeroWidescreen) : Creator of NFSC HD Reflections.
-[ExOpts Team](https://github.com/ExOptsTeam/) : The majority of the project is based on their work.
-This wouldn't exist without them.
+[ExOpts Team](https://github.com/ExOptsTeam/) : The project is based on Extra Options and it wouldn't exist without them.